jzhaod/bias-detector/bias.md

 In a phenomenon less well recognized but still widely known, light stress can slightly improve performance—say, in examinations—whereas heavy stress causes dysfunction.

 Pavlov’s findings:
-he could classify dogs so as to predict how easily a particular dog would break down the dogs hardest to break down were also the hardest to return to their pre-breakdown state, any dog could be broken down, and he couldn’t reverse a breakdown except by reimposing stress.
+- he could classify dogs so as to predict how easily a particular dog would break down
+- the dogs hardest to break down were also the hardest to return to their pre-breakdown state,
+- any dog could be broken down, and
+- he couldn’t reverse a breakdown except by reimposing stress.

 ### 18. Availability-misweighting tendency
-This mental tendency echoes the words of the song “When I’m not near the girl I love, I love the girl I’m near.”
-Man’s imperfect, limited-capacity brain easily drifts into working with what’s easily available to it.
+This mental tendency echoes the words of the song “*When I’m not near the girl I love, I love the girl I’m near.*” Man’s imperfect, limited-capacity brain easily drifts into working with what’s easily available to it.

 The main antidote to miscues from availability-misweighing tendency often involve procedures, including the use of checklists, which are almost always helpful.
 Another

-The great algorithm to remember in dealing with this tendency is simple: An idea or a fact is not worth more merely because it is easily available to you.
+The great algorithm to remember in dealing with this tendency is simple: **An idea or a fact is not worth more merely because it is easily available to you.**

 ### 19. Use-it-or-lose-it tendency
 All skills attenuate with disuse.
 I was a whiz at calculus until age 20, after which the skill was soon obliterated by total nonuse.
 The right antidote to such a loss is to make use of the functional equivalent of the aircraft simulator employed in pilot training.
 This allows a pilot to continuously practice all of the rarely used skills that he can’t afford to lose.